-In the living room, you may also find a swivel/rocker recliner.
-Many other furniture options are available such as a free standing leather/vinyl recliner, a leather/vinyl push back recliner with an ottoman, a leather/vinyl swivel rocker recliner, a leather/vinyl l-lounge, or a folding coffee table.
+Depending on the floorplan and options, a variety of living room furniture is available in the Mountain Aire.
+Options may include a free standing leather/vinyl recliner, a leather/vinyl push back recliner with an ottoman, a leather/vinyl swivel rocker recliner, or a leather/vinyl "L"-lounge.

-In this unit, the front seats may be leather/vinyl and feature six-way power, lumbar support, and a passenger footrest.
-The seats also have an electric powered base that will move the chairs forward and backward, as well as up, down, forward and reverse tilt.
+The driver and passenger seats in the Mountain Aire are covered in leather, and feature six-way power position adjustment, lumbar support, and a passenger footrest.
+The base moves the chairs forward and backward, as well as up, down, and forward and reverse tilt.
 The seats also have a three point seat belt and swivel and recline features.
 When the unit is not in motion, they can be swiveled to face the living room of the unit.
 To turn the chairs, first extend the slide out room.
-Then move the chairs backwards all of the way to provide enough clearance for the steering wheel.
+Tilt the steering wheel up and toward the dash.
+Reposition the seat to provide enough clearance for the steering wheel.
 Once this is done, the chairs will swivel without interference.
-If equipped with a power lumbar support in the lower back of the chairs, the control switch is located on the left-hand side in front of the power base controls.
+The power lumbar control switch is located on the left-hand side in front of the power base controls.
 Pushing the switch forward will inflate the support while pushing back will deflate it.
-An oversized passenger seat equipped with a power footrest may be optioned in.